finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the relationship definition being updated.
     String code = "code_example"; // String | The code of the relationship definition being updated.
 Together with the scope this uniquely   identifies the relationship definition.
     UpdateRelationshipDefinitionRequest updateRelationshipDefinitionRequest = new UpdateRelationshipDefinitionRequest(); // UpdateRelationshipDefinitionRequest | The details of relationship definition to update. try {
-      RelationshipDefinition result = apiInstance.updateRelationshipDefinition(scope, code, updateRelationshipDefinitionRequest);
+      RelationshipDefinition result = apiInstance.updateRelationshipDefinition(scope, code, updateRelationshipDefinitionRequest)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RelationshipDefinitionsApi#updateRelationshipDefinition");